mplex/multigraph/README.md

 <br />
+===
 <br />

 ### Bipartite Graph: Southern Women data set

-Support for the visualization of two-mode networks is also given by `**multigraph**` and we work with the Southern Women classic data set to illustrate some of the layout options with this package.
+Support for the visualization of two-mode networks is also given by **`multigraph`** and we work with the Southern Women classic data set to illustrate some of the layout options with this package.

 ```{r }
 ### Read the Ucinet DL file of Davis, Gardner, Gardner Southern Women